ThibaultDaraignes/blank-app/README.md

-Protoype for MusiScale research project : formal diagram and time-duration diagram from self-similarity matrix
+Protoype for MusiScale research project, funded by the french National Research Agency : this program allows you to compute and plot a formal diagram and a time-duration diagram from a self-similarity matrix using concordance similairty measure.

 ### How to run it on your own machine